NRCan/CanFlood/docs/source/tutorials.rst

   • |ss| *finv_tut4b_lines.gpkg*: |se| (used in tutorial 4b)

-Move the polygon inventory (‘finv’) layer to the top, apply the CanFlood ‘fill transparent blue’ style (Available in the CanFlood styles package described in Section 5.4.4 (Plugins > CanFlood > Add Styles)), and your project should look similar to this (Be sure to load the stylized ‘.qlr’ layers in place of the raw layers):
+Move the polygon inventory (‘finv’) layer to the top, apply the CanFlood ‘fill transparent blue’ style (Available in the CanFlood styles package described in :ref:`Section5.4.4 <Section5.4.4>` (Plugins > CanFlood > Add Styles)), and your project should look similar to this (Be sure to load the stylized ‘.qlr’ layers in place of the raw layers):

 .. image:: /_static/tutorials_6_8_img_1.jpg